LukasNiessen/ArchUnitTS/README.md

 | **Documentation**                 | ✅ Comprehensive                                  | ⚠️ Basic              | ⚠️ Minimal         | ⚠️ Minimal       |
 | **Community Support**             | ✅ Active maintenance                             | ✅ Active maintenance | ❌ Inactive        | ❌ Inactive      |

-As you see in the table, there are some features that as of now only we support.
-Here is a brief highlight of those that we believe are the most critical ones of them:
+As you see in the table, there are some features that are only supported by us.
+Here is a brief highlight of those that we believe are the most critical of them:

 - **Empty Test Protection**: This one is extremely important.
-Let's say you define architectural boundaries that shall not be crossed - but you have a typo in the path to some folder. **Your test will just pass with other libraries!** They will 'check the rule' on 0 files and 'pass'.
-ArchUnitTS detects what we call _empty tests_ and your test fails if it's an empty test.
-This is the default behvaior, you can customize it to allow empty tests.
+Let's say you define architectural boundaries that shall not be crossed - but you have a typo in the path to some folder. **Your test will just pass with other libraries!** They will _'check the rule'_ on _0 files_ and the test _'passes'_.
+ArchUnitTS detects this, we call it an _empty test_, and your test fails.
+This is the default behvaior, you can customize it to allow empty tests if you want to.

-- **Testing framework support**: ArchUnitTS works with any testing framework, plus we have special syntax extension for Jest, Vitest and Jasmine.
-Other libraries such as ts-arch only have special support for Jest or no special support at all.
+- **Testing framework support**: ArchUnitTS works with any testing framework, plus we have special syntax extensions for Jest, Vitest and Jasmine.
+Other libraries such as ts-arch only have special support for Jest, or no special support at all.

 - **Logging**: We have great support for logs and different log levels.
 This can help to understand what files are being analyzed and why tests pass/fail.
 Other libraries have no logging support at all.

 - **Code Metrics**: Metrics such as cohesion, coupling metrics, distance from main sequence, and even custom metrics provide important insights into any projects code.
-But also here, ArchUnitTS is the only library supporting this.
+ArchUnitTS is the only library with code metrics support.

 - **Intelligent Error Messages**: Our error messages contain clickable file paths and detailed violation descriptions.
 Again, other libraries do not have this.

-- **Custom rules**: ArchUnitTS is the only library that allows you to define custom rules and metrics.
+- **Custom rules**: ArchUnitTS is the only library that allows you to define custom rules and custom metrics.

-- **HTML Reports**: Auto generated dashboards with charts and detailed breakdowns.
-Here again, other libraries do not support this at all.
+- **HTML Reports**: We support auto generated dashboards with charts and detailed breakdowns.
+Other libraries do not.

 ## 🔎 Informative Error Messages